docker/docs/engine/swarm/join-nodes.md

 you subsequently rotate the token, it doesn't affect existing swarm nodes.
 Refer to [Run Docker Engine in swarm mode](swarm-mode.md#view-the-join-command-or-update-a-swarm-join-token).

-**NOTE:** Docker engine allows a non-FIPS node join to a FIPS-enabled swarm cluster.
+**NOTE:** Docker engine allows a non-FIPS node to join a FIPS-enabled swarm cluster.

-While a mixed FIPS environment makes upgrading or changing status easier, Docker recommends not running a mixed-FIPS environment in production.
+While a mixed FIPS environment makes upgrading or changing status easier, Docker recommends not running a mixed FIPS environment in production.

 ## Join as a worker node